P0668

 Symptoms drivers notice

-No immediate drivability impact in many cases.
+Often no immediate drivability impact in mild cases.

-Possible companion internal module fault codes stored.
+Companion internal module codes may be stored.

 How to diagnose P0668